garybpt/python-resources/chatgpt-python-course/2-intermediate-textbook.md

 Create a separate Python file named math_operations.py and define the calculate_sum function in it.
 Then, in your main program file, import the calculate_sum function from math_operations.py and use it to calculate the sum of two numbers.

 ##########

+# Lesson 4: Lists and Tuples

+In this lesson, we'll explore lists and tuples, two fundamental data structures in Python.

+**4.1 Lists:**

+- Lists are ordered collections of items.
+- They can contain elements of different data types (integers, strings, etc.).
+- Lists are mutable, meaning you can change their contents.

+**Exercise 4:**

+Create an empty list called my_list.
+Then, add the following elements to it:

+- "apple"
+- 42 (an integer)
+- 3.14 (a float)
+- "banana"

+Print the my_list to see the result.

+**4.2 Tuples:**

+Tuples are similar to lists but are immutable, meaning their contents cannot be changed after creation.

+**Exercise 4 (continued):**

+Create a tuple called my_tuple with the same elements as my_list.
+Then, try to change one of the elements in the tuple to see what happens.

+**4.3 List Comprehensions:**

+- List comprehensions provide a concise way to create lists.
+- They are often used for filtering and transforming data.

+**Exercise 4 (continued):**

+Create a list called numbers containing the numbers from 1 to 10.
+Then, use a list comprehension to create a new list called squared_numbers that contains the squares of these numbers.

+##########

+# Lesson 5: Dictionaries and Sets

+In this lesson, we'll explore dictionaries and sets, two more essential data structures in Python.

+**5.1 Dictionaries:**

+- Dictionaries are collections of key-value pairs.
+- They are unordered and mutable.
+- Dictionaries are commonly used to store and retrieve data based on keys.

+**Exercise 5:**

+Create a dictionary called student_scores to store the scores of three students.
+Use their names as keys and assign scores as values.
+For example: "Alice": 90, "Bob": 85, "Charlie": 78.

+**5.2 Sets:**

+- Sets are collections of unique elements.
+- They are unordered and mutable.
+- Sets are useful for performing operations like union, intersection, and difference.

+**Exercise 5 (continued):**

+Create two sets, set1 and set2, containing some common elements and some unique elements.
+Then, perform the following set operations:

+- Find the union of set1 and set2.
+- Find the intersection of set1 and set2.
+- Find the elements that are unique to set1 (not in set2).

+##########